Datona-Labs/datona/README.md

 ### Configuration

-The datona-lib library must be told how to access the blockchain.
+The datona-lib library must be told how to access the blockchain network.
 At this time the kovan testnet is supported.
-To access you will either need to be running your own kovan node or use a third party account service like [Infura](https://infura.io).
+To access the network you will either need to be running your own kovan node or use a third party account service like [Infura](https://infura.io).

-To configure, edit conf.json, e.g.:
+To configure, edit conf.json.
+E.g.

 ```
 {